 The Akamai program and staff have over a decade of experience developing, researching, and refining workforce development programs.
 In the coming years, Akamai will advance hundreds of Hawai‘i college students into STEM jobs, develop a workforce that reflects the diverse population of the state, and prepare scientists and engineers to effectively train the next generation.
 Akamai includes the following components:

 Akamai is based on a well-supported rationale that Hawai‘i’s workforce needs are attainable through a modest increase in retaining STEM undergraduates and broadening participation to include more Native Hawaiians, women, and other groups underrepresented in STEM.
 The program has a lengthy record of success, including long-term retention of >80% of Akamai undergraduate interns in a broad range of STEM degrees and careers.

-Akamai’s history has shown that an investment in college students pursuing STEM can translate into a reliable pool of qualified employees 4-6 years later (ideal for the timescale of DKIST and TMT).
+Akamai’s history has shown that an investment in college students pursuing STEM can translate into a reliable pool of qualified employees 4-6 years later.
 This local situation is not an anomaly, small increases in STEM retention at a national level could meet a large fraction (~3/4) of U.S. STEM workforce needs.
 Retaining students can be accomplished with changes in the way STEM is taught and mentored.
 However, professional development is required to prepare scientists and engineers to be inclusive in the ways that they teach, train, and mentor.

 Contrary to popular belief, college is not too late to turn the tide.
 Retention of STEM college Students is the “lowest-cost, fastest policy option to providing the STEM professionals the The US needs.”
 PCAST 2012